“What is a CPT code?”

 They will then send you off with a piece of paper that indicates exactly what that work is.
 On that piece of paper will be a set of 5-digit CPT codes.

 Any time you encounter this or a similar scenario, I would recommend:

 - Confirm the CPT Code: Finding out if all the codes were entered correctly so that you do not have work done you were not expecting.
 If your physician didn’t cover exactly what work they were requesting, you have a right to find out why they requested it in the first place.

 - Get the Best Price: Contact your health insurer to find out if the service is considered wellness preventative and is covered entirely by your plan.
 If it is not, insurers have pre-negotiated rates with practitioners and some may have lower prices than others.

 You will not be able to find a free published list of CPT codes anywhere as the AMA owns the copyrights and charges licensing fees to those who publish them.
 Third parties do publish them, but they charge for access to the list.

 I was able to get a list of preventative CPT codes for my health insurance plan from my employer’s benefits department.
 You may be able to do the same.

-You can also search by keyword or 5-digit code via the AMA’s CPT code search.
+You can also search by keyword or 5-digit code via the AMA’s CPT code search (free registration is required).